Driving from Christchurch to Marlborough: What to See and Do

 North of Christchurch

 Once you’ve left Christchurch behind the road north begins long and straight with stunning mountains, some snow capped, on the horizon.
-We passed farm after farm full of cattle and sheep, some still with their woolly winter coats and others freshly shawn ready for summer.
+I passed farm after farm full of cattle and sheep, some still with their woolly winter coats and others freshly shawn ready for summer.

-First stop for us was a short morning walk on the beach at Waikuku.
+First stop for was a short morning walk on the beach at Waikuku.
 The beach is littered with drift wood, with pieces big and small that have made the journey across the South Pacific Ocean from South America.

 The Nor’wester Cafe in Amberley - Driving from Christchurch to Marlborough - The Trusted Traveller

-Gore Bay
+Gore Bay Detour

 The Cathedral Cliffs at Gore Bay - Driving from Christchurch to Marlborough - The Trusted Traveller